microsoft/FluidFramework/packages/framework/react/README.md

 ## syncedObject

-This folder contains DDS specific hooks for setting state on a SharedMap and powering views using on the SharedMap using SharedCounters, SharedObjectSequences, and SharedStrings.
+This folder contains DDS specific hooks for setting state on a SharedMap and powering views using a the SharedMap to generate a synced state that can be powered by DDS' such as SharedCounters, SharedObjectSequences, and SharedStrings.

 ## useReducerFluid